Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Introduction

 Previous and new results for computing the triplet distance are shown in the table below.
-Note that the papers \cite{Critchlow,Bansal2008,bmc13,TripletQuartetSoda13,Jansson2015} do not provide an analysis of the algorithms in the cache oblivious model, so here we provide an upper bound.
+Note that the papers \cite{Critchlow,Bansal2011,bmc13,TripletQuartetSoda13,Jansson2015} do not provide an analysis of the algorithms in the cache oblivious model, so here we provide an upper bound.
+From here on and unless otherwise stated, any asymptotic bound refers to time.